-When you play a Food, complete all effects on the card then send it to the Void.
+When you play a Food, resolve all effects on the card then send it to your Void.
+If you play a Food and it does not resolve, it goes to your discard.

 Food does not count as a card played and can be played at any time, on any turn, in any phase, unless the card states otherwise.